readthedocs/blog/webhook-deprecations.rst

 In order to continue building automatically, projects should reconfigure their repository to use a new project webhook integration instead.
-For more information, see our docs on :ref:`readthedocs:integrations:Integration Creation`.
+For more information, see our docs on :doc:`readthedocs:guides/build-notifications`.

 There are two important dates to note here: